iebl-ucsd/linux-xlnx/Documentation/process/submitting-patches.rst

 should also read
 :ref:`Documentation/process/stable-kernel-rules.rst <stable_kernel_rules>`
 in addition to this file.

-Note, however, that some subsystem maintainers want to come to their own conclusions on which patches should go to the stable trees.
-The networking maintainer, in particular, would rather not see individual developers adding lines like the above to their patches.

 If changes affect userland-kernel interfaces, please send the MAN-PAGES maintainer (as listed in the MAINTAINERS file) a man-pages patch, or at